 Diana Michelle Gudiel

 Diana Michelle Gudiel is a Global Affairs major with a double concentration in global governance and international development with a minor in legal studies.
 She is Guatemalan-American, and for as long as she can remember coming from an immigrant family has inspired her to help people in any capacity to secure a safer future.
 Global Affairs has allowed her the opportunity to gain more insight on people’s way of life around the world and how people’s lives are impacted by developments in modernization, industrialization, and political developments (to name a few).
 First and foremost, Diana would like to thank her academic advisor Erika Marquina because she has helped her explore options to gain the most out of her Global Affairs experience.
-Erika helped her navigate completing the Global Politics Fellowship, which provided her with invaluable experience and credit towards an opportunity to study in the Arlington Campus and intern at an immigration law firm, the Legal Aid Justice Center.
+Erika helped her navigate completing the Global Politics Fellowship, which provided her with invaluable experience and credit towards an opportunity to study in the Mason Square campus and intern at an immigration law firm, the Legal Aid Justice Center.
 Further, Erika helped her find the best study abroad program to align with her interests and focus on immigration within Global Affairs.
 She was able to have a life changing experience studying in Budapest, Hungary and interning for the UN International Organization for Migration.
 The flexibility and focus that Global Affairs provided throughout her four years allowed her to pursue her interests in Global Affairs and figure out her passion post-graduation.
 Upon graduation Diana hopes to continue gaining experience in the immigration and legal field by furthering her studies in law school.

 The Global Affairs Program enabled Gabriella Hensinger to study a wide range of interests and enhance her understanding of global conflict and its implications.
 One of the highlights of her time in the program was her for-credit internship at the US Department of State.
 After graduation, she will be attending Scalia School of Law to study national security law.